rosskantor/Capstone_2/README.md

 ### The Experiment

 Can I improve model results by eliminating all background colors.
+This project involved significant effort.
+I had to detect the correct threshold to bound on, create new directories, write a program capable of zeroing out all elements not contained in the array and retrain the model.
 ![Letter Y at 128](Y128.png)

 Below is a distribution of color intensities.
 Perhaps if I can black out all non-skin color the model will improve.